AegisSynapse/LockSphere/README.md

   Compared to other file management tools, the LockSphere File Tool offers unique features, such as:
   - A custom .sphere file extension for added security and obscurity
-  - Two encryption methods (Fernet and ChaCha20-Poly1305) to choose from -Keyword search functionality to quickly locate information within files
+  - Two encryption methods (Fernet and ChaCha20-Poly1305) to choose from
+  - Keyword search functionality to quickly locate information within files
   - File metadata viewing for a better understanding of file properties
   - Batch processing capabilities for increased efficiency